Ms. Gloria Mawji started at IST in November of 1963 and has seen the school and the community flourish and grow around her.

 The International School of Tanganyika in the ‘80s to Now

-After the 15 years away, the school - and the city - had changed drastically.
+After 15 years away, the school and the city had changed drastically.

 “It was quite different because it had expanded quite a bit, and a [few years after I came back] a secondary campus [was built].”

-Through her years of teaching at IST and being an avid part of the school community, Mawji looks back at her time with extreme delight.
+Through her years as an IST teacher and being an avid part of the school community, Ms. Gloria looks back at her time with extreme delight.

 “It was very friendly because it was such a small community, we all got to know each other and it was nice, just a very pleasant place to be.”